ritikjain1/QsideCapstone25/README.md

 [README.md](README.md): For project overview and instructions.

-[LICENSE.txt](LICENSE.txt)LICENSE.txt: A File for open-source license details
+[LICENSE](LICENSE)LICENSE.txt: A File for open-source license details

 [.gitignore](.gitignore).gitignore: Exclude files and directories that do not need to be tracked in the repository.